-Here’s a short slide show I created about the evolution of technology some have found informative and amusing.
-See Technology & Design with your speakers on HERE.
+Here’s a short slide show I created about the evolution of technology.
+Some have found informative and amusing.
+Watch Technology & Design with your speakers on HERE.

 The development of the vast array of communications technologies since the introduction of the PC in 1981 has of course greatly changed our work, but the techniques and best practices I routinely employ have not much changed; those that involve the psychology of managing public opinion.
 This, combined with the intuitive “gut” feelings based on experience and a little luck has produced our many success stories.

-As I write, the “traditional” vehicles we once worked so hard to engage and the personal relationships we once cultivated with newspaper and magazine staff are disappearing with once-proud newsrooms cut to the core, their companies in bankruptcy or completely gone as the survivors continue to try and somehow identify, create and then monetize their new models.
-And the consolidations of television stations has similarly decimated once admirable newsrooms.
+The traditional news vehicles the PR professional once worked so hard to engage and the personal relationships we once cultivated with newspaper and magazine staff are disappearing with once-proud newsrooms cut to the core or completely gone as the survivors continue to try and somehow identify, create and somehow monetize their new models.
+Sadly, the consolidations of America’s television stations has similarly decimated once admirable newsrooms.

-Much has been and continues to be written about how and where people are receiving their “news”.
-This is all moving too fast for me to comment much here but I will say this; the new technologies such as FaceBook, Twitter, Google and the other “social media” technologies offer many advantages and I use them all when and where applicable.
-I look into every new etool that comes along; always have.
+Much has been and continues to be written about how and where people are receiving their “news.”
+This is all moving too fast for me to comment much more here but I will say this; technologies such as FaceBook, Twitter, Google and the other “social media” technologies offer many advantages and I use them all when and where applicable.
+I look into every new etool that comes along.
 Some I find useful, others not.
-One thing is for certain; your use of technology is not an option and one might only guess what new marvel will emerge.
+One thing is for certain, your use of technology is not an option and one might only guess what new marvel will emerge.
 Be curious about it all because the next big thing could change your life.
-After an evening with a group of young technology wizards discussing this evolution, I was quietly relieved to hear them expressing their own dismay at how quickly the changes are indeed taking place.
-So you are far from being alone in trying to get a handle on it all.
+After a recent evening with a group of young technology wizards discussing this evolution, I was quietly relieved to hear them expressing their own dismay at how quickly the changes are indeed taking place so you are far from being alone in trying to get a handle on it all.

 I must say, there’s often a disconnect between some of the younger masters of the technology and the effective use of the technology.
-While one may have the know-how to quickly throw a blog or Web site online, making it an effective political tool is quite another matter.
-You will have to wait for my book to read about how this can all be made to work together like a fine swiss watch.
+While one may have the technical know-how, using it as an effective political tool is quite another matter.
+You will have to wait for my book to read about how it can all be made to work together like a fine swiss watch.